Fanlingpao: Terminology

-Double-overturned lapel kaftan-like robe were called kuapao and were referred as hufu in the Tang dynasty; kuapao was characterized with tight sleeves and double overturned lapels with short overlap which closes at the front in proximity to the centre of the body (or with a front opening).
-The kuapao could also be enriched with pattern trims or border decorations at the sleeves cuffs and along the lapels.
-In appearance, the kuapao looks similar to the kaftan with lapels and slim sleeves used by the Persian.
+Double-overturned lapel kaftan-like robe were called ' and were referred as hufu in the Tang dynasty; was characterized with tight sleeves and double overturned lapels with short overlap which closes at the front in proximity to the centre of the body (or with a front opening).
+The could also be enriched with pattern trims or border decorations at the sleeves cuffs and along the lapels.
+In appearance, the looks similar to the kaftan with lapels and slim sleeves used by the Persian.
 This form of lapel robe originated from Central Asia and was typically worn by men.

-The term kuapao was sometimes used to refer to double over-turned fanlingpao with tight sleeves, which overlaps at the front and closes on the right side of the body near the armpit in the Tang dynasty.
+The term was sometimes used to refer to double over-turned with tight sleeves, which overlaps at the front and closes on the right side of the body near the armpit in the Tang dynasty.
 (Note: Author Chen Buyun describes the kuapao as having a "front opening"; however, the images provided shows a double over-turned lapel robe which overlaps at the front and closes on the right side of the body near the armpit.)
 This form of overlapping closure to the right is a traditional Han Chinese characteristic, which was sometimes adopted by foreigners and/or non-Han Chinese, who had borrowed Chinese elements.
 (Note: This includes the Sogdians and the Turks, who typically closed their robes on the left side.)